BT-42: Development and use

 To counter this, the Finns copied a German-designed HEAT round for the gun and it was initially thought that it would be effective against the sloped armour of the T-34.
 Testing showed that it could penetrate 100mm of steel plate at 50 or 60 degrees, and should be able to penetrate 110-115mm armor sloped at a 70 degree angle, but this was proven incorrect at the Battle of Viipuri where it was shown to be incapable of taking down even medium tanks.
 2,000 shells were ordered but this was cancelled after 500 had been delivered.
 Supposedly one of the main issues was with the copied HEAT shells fuses, which apparently did not arm themselves correctly after firing, due to the different muzzle velocity and round spin rate of the 4.5-inch howitzer compared to the original German guns.

 The BT-42s were used again during the major Soviet offensive in 1944.
 Nine BT-42s were deployed in the defense of Vyborg.
 In one encounter, a Finnish BT-42 hit a Soviet T-34 eighteen times, failing even to immobilize the enemy vehicle.
 During this battle a BT-42 was destroyed by a T-34 tank shell.
 Seven of the BT-42 tanks were also lost due to mechanical failures, resulting in eight of the nine deployed being destroyed.
 At the time Finnish armoured units were still composed mostly of older designs such as the Vickers 6-Ton, T-26 and T-28 tanks, and all of these suffered losses.

-Emergency supplies of Panzer IV tanks and StuG III self-propelled assault guns from Germany made it possible for the Finns to replace their losses with more effective vehicles.
+Emergency supplies of Panzer IV tanks and StuG III self-propelled assault guns, including 29 Stug 40 Model Gs and 15 PzKw IV Model Js from Germany made it possible for the Finns to replace their losses with more effective vehicles.
 The BT-42 was retired soon after the Vyborg battles, replaced in their role with German-made StuG IIIs.
 Finland also used captured T-34s, as well as receiving more of these vehicles from Germany's stock of captured enemy kits.